CLOSE SEARCH

 With such an important and potentially legally significant letter, it is highly advisable to get a cease and desist letter professionally drafted.

-Our lawyers can draft up a suitable letter for you at reasonable cost and can also advise on follow up legal action, where needed, including in preparing for and applying for an injunction.
-We also advise clients who have received a case and desist letter, and who need to decide whether to comply, in full or part, or respond with a legal letter of their own or pursue any other available and advisable response option
+Our lawyers can draft a suitable letter for you at reasonable cost and can also advise on follow up legal action, where needed, including preparing for and applying for an injunction.
+We also advise clients who have received a cease and desist letter, and who need to decide whether to comply, in full or part, or respond with a legal letter of their own or pursue any other available and advisable response option.

 Get in touch